jackeichen/pydiskcmd/README.md

-  set-feature                 Send set feature to device trusted-receive             Send trusted receive to device smart                       Get smart information read-log                    Get the GPL Log and show it smart-read-log              Get the smart Log and show it standby                     Send standby command
+  set-feature                 Send set feature to device trusted-receive             Send trusted receive to device smart                       Get smart information smart-return-status         Get the reliability status of the device read-log                    Get the GPL Log and show it smart-read-log              Get the smart Log and show it standby                     Send standby command